 The colors are soft and painted within a tight value range.
 There are no strong darks, with the darkest tone being around the middle of the value range.
 So on the left, there are no strong lights and on the right, there are no strong darks.

 The sky is painted with delicate brushwork and many highlights.
 The orange streak on the horizon line provides a strong sense of light and really pulls you through the painting.

 The river provides that classic “S” shape we so commonly see in landscapes.
 It also appears very neat.
 The scattered trees and patches of land show the growing civilization and contrast against the dense vegetation on the left.

 Intricate Brushwork and Detail

-This is a very busy composition which features intricate brushwork and detail.
+This is a very busy composition that features intricate brushwork and detail.
 But there are some areas where there is not much going on, like the blue of the sky and the river.
 These quiet areas provide some breathing room between the more detailed areas.